The Heroine of Goytre Well

 To the Editor of the Free Press

 Sir, – An account appeared in your paper of last week concerning a presentation made to the Rev T. Evans.
 It appears by that account that the parishioners have a great respect for the gentleman (?) and subscribed in large numbers.
 Will you kindly find space for the following: – There are 14 of his own tenants that subscribed, and who are rated at £145 5s.
 There are 15 subscribers who are not his tenants, who are rated at £130 3s, many of whom gave their names, but no money.
 Three farmers, viz, H. Matthews, J. Lewis, and Wm.
-Nicholas, subscribed, who are rated at £158 (and whose teams were employed for days in filling up the well), and three of the rector’s workmen, who are rated at £25.
+Nicholas, subscribed, who are rated at £158 (and whose teams were employed for days for days in filling up the well), and three of the rector’s workman, who are rated at £25.
 The rateable value of the parish is £4740 6s.
 The total value of the rates of those who subscribed is £458 8s, leaving a balance of £4281 18s representing rates of people who have not subscribed a farthing.

 - GWATKIN, Asst.
 Overseer.